Format:

 Meaningful mentorship

 Our industry-leading mentors are here to help our students succeed.
-We are invested in ensuring that all our students find a future in the industry and do all they can to prepare you for a future career in software engineering.
+We are invested in ensuring that all our students find a future in the industry and do all they can to prepare you for a future career as a coder.
 Our mentors support students with regular 1:1 video calls and improve projects, address roadblocks and construct professional goals.

 peter-nsaka